JP3P3/sn-gruvbox-muted-theme/README.md

 # Gruvbox Muted Theme for Standard Notes

-Some color variations on the  amazing Standard Notes Gruvbox theme by christianhans.
-Muted some colors and added the option for three different highlight colors.
+**Three Standard Notes themes based on colors from the [gruvbox theme for Vim](https://github.com/morhetz/gruvbox).
+Install links for each color variant can be found below**

+Forked from christianhans' excellent [sn-gruvbox-dark-theme](https://github.com/bithooks/sn-gruvbox-dark-theme).

 ## Installation